mmick66/CalendarView/README.md

 ## Installation and Setup

-The files needed to be included are in the CalendarView subfolder.
+The files needed to be included are in the **CalendarView** subfolder of this project.

 #### Basic Setup